AL0YSI0US/cookie-stand/README.md

 + **In Collaboration With Kassie Bradshaw** | Object literal / Method Theory | Populating Data to Sales Page
 + **In Collaboration With Kassie Bradshaw** | Constructor / Seperating Methods from prototypes
 + **In Collaboration with PJ** | Populating a Daily initial Total's column
++ **Special Thanks to >>> Kassie Bradshaw** | Table Theory...and for being a rockin' accountability partner!

 ## > R E F L E C T I O N S <

-+ My accountability buddies are very important to me, I learn so much from them as well as my fellow classmates.
++ My accountability buddies are very important to me, I learn so much from them as well as my other fellow classmates.
 + Finding a better method for planning out my wireframes is something that would be very helpful when I get to the stages of appending elements to the DOM
 + Starting with a Constructor function set up from the begining must be a game changer, It's also helpful to know what is happening deeper within the code I am begining to appreciate the nuances of JavaScript.
 + I spent a lot of time learning the structure of a table trying to figiure out how to get one to manifest itself.